Maryna145/System-programming-and-OS-administration_Voskoboy/README.md

 ## 📁 Lab 3 — DEB Package

 **Objective:** Package the Lab 1 script  (`count_files.sh`)  into a DEB package.
+- DEB package was built and tested on Ubuntu
 ### Package structure

 ```